 Example: Use every failure as an opportunity to learn.

-All of these represent social contracts between group members.
+All of these represent social contracts between team members.
 Effective teams use all of these tools to create a pattern of interaction and results that enhance their ability to reach goals and improve quality of both work life and results.

 For both simple rules and working agreements, the list should be…